NUWCDIVNPT/stig-manager-docker/README.md

 `nginx` provides TLS service for the STIG Manager API and Keycloak.
 Client certificate authentication is **required** for access to the Keycloak `authorization_endpoint`.
 Client certificate authentication is **optional** for API endpoints because access to the API is controlled by OIDC/OAuth2 tokens.

+You can [review the file `nginx/nginx.conf`](nginx/nginx.conf) for details.

 ## Keycloak configuration
 ### Keycloak Authentication Flow

-The Keycloak documentation describes [how to modify a realm's browser authentication flow to incude X.509 client certificates](https://www.keycloak.org/docs/latest/server_admin/#_x509).
+During startup, Keycloak imports a [realm configuration file](kc/stigman_realm.json) which includes the `X.509 Browser` Authentication Flow to support X.509 certificate mapping.
+[This Keycloak documentation](https://www.keycloak.org/docs/latest/server_admin/#_x509) describes how to configure authentication flows to incude X.509 client certificates.

-The built-in execution "X509/Validate Username Form" attempts to match certificate information to existing Keycloak user accounts and fails otherwise.

-Both orchestrations import the realm file [`kc/stigman_realm.json`](kc/stigman_realm.json), which is configures the Authentication flow to match a certificate Common Name (CN) to a Keycloak username.

-> The example uses a custom plugin [modified from this project](https://github.com/lscorcia/keycloak-cns-authenticator/) that extends the built-in execution to create new user accounts when an exisiting account is not found.
-The plugin file is `kc/create-x509-user.jar`.
-The orchestrations volume mount this file to the Keycloak container at `/opt/jboss/keycloak/standalone/deployments/create-x509-user.jar`
+The example uses a custom provider [modified from this project](https://github.com/lscorcia/keycloak-cns-authenticator/) that extends the built-in X.509 authenticator.
+The custom provider will create a new user account if a certificate cannot be mapped to an exisiting account.
+The provider file is `kc/create-x509-user.jar` which is mounted to the Keycloak container at `/opt/keycloak/providers`.

 ### Keycloak keystores

 Keycloak requires a keystore that contains certificates for the DoD Root CA and Intermediate CAs used to sign CAC certificates.

-> The example provides the file `certs/dod/Certificates_PKCS7_v5.9_DoD.pem.p12` for this purpose.
-The orchestration volume mounts this file to the Keycloak container at `/tmp/truststore.p12`
+> The example provides the file `certs/dod/Certificates_PKCS7_v5.9_DoD.pem.p12` for this purpose, which is mounted to the Keycloak container at `/tmp/truststore.p12`

 ## Notes
-### Make pkcs12 archive from cert and private key

-`openssl pkcs12 -export -name server-cert -in tls.crt -inkey tls.key -out tls.p12`

-(Must set an export password because keytool step below requires one)

-### Import pkcs12 archive into a JKS keystore

-`keytool -importkeystore -destkeystore tls.jks -srckeystore tls.p12 -srcstoretype pkcs12 -alias server-cert`

 ### To clear Chrome HSTS entry (for localhost, perhaps)

 `chrome://net-internals/#hsts` -  Delete domain security policies